-New England Patriots tight end Rob Gronkowski will undergo back surgery on Friday and will likely miss the rest of the season, the team announced.
+New England Patriots tight end Rob Gronkowski underwent back surgery on Friday and has officially been placed on injured reserve, ending his season.

 Gronkowski has an extensive history of back injuries that have plagued him throughout his football career.
 He missed his junior season at Arizona with a back injury, which led to his diminished draft stock that made him a second-round pick.
 ESPN's Bill Barnwell reports that concern over Gronkowski's back and his durability is likely what led him to accept a below-market contract extension in 2012.

-Gronkowski has 25 catches for 540 yards and three touchdowns in eight games this season.
+Gronkowski recorded 25 catches for 540 yards and three touchdowns in eight games this season.